Frequently Asked Questions

 Volunteering: outside volunteering at shelters, clinics, community

-service are capped at 25 points (2 points per hour), any other
+service are capped at 10 points (1 point per hour), any other hours

 Merchandise selling: 2 points per hour (capped at 4